 While the Affordable Care Act made all forms of addiction treatment more widely available to people in the U.S., insurance companies would prefer to cover a PHP, rather than an inpatient program, simply based on cost.
 Inpatient treatment usually involves a more expensive 28-day stay.
 PHP is typically more of a long-term treatment service covering several months.
 A partial hospitalization program gives you a longer treatment time at less expense.

 5. Flexible scheduling

 A substance use or mental health partial hospitalization program offers more flexibility for those who have obligations outside of treatment.
 PHPs allow for more time at home, work or school.
 This way, patients can prioritize treatment without compromising the things that make their life meaningful.

 Finding the Best Level of Care

 When you’re unsure what level of care is most appropriate for drug or alcohol addiction treatment, you should consult with professionals to get an accurate assessment of your needs.
 All factors will be taken into account, including medical conditions, mental health and the severity and types of substance abuse.
-You’ll then be able to make an informed choice to decide if a PHP is right for you.
+You’ll then be able to make an informed choice to decide if an adult partial hospitalization program is right for you.

 Get in touch with Silvermist Recovery to find meaningful healing.